 If you are already a member of the Future Leaders' Network (FLN), you are able to access the FLN Forum to keep up to date with any initiatives and to keep in contact with your peersJoin the discussion

-The topic this year is: Is it possible to breach privacy when there is no human in the loop?
-The deadline for submissions has been extended to 1 September 2020.Read more & apply
+The topic this year was: Is it possible to breach privacy when there is no human in the loop?
+We are delighted to announce that 2020's winner is Sofia Mancilla, Founder, Sección Legal, Mexico.Learn more

-Submissions from the winner, Angel Fu, and all the runners up can be found hereSee All Entries
+Submissions from last year's winner, Angel Fu, and all the runners up can be found hereSee All Entries

 What is this initiative?
 Now in its third year, the Future Leaders' Competition is widening its call for entries to beyond its membership to reach an even wider pool of rising stars within the sector who would not normally have access to our events.
 This ‘Competition for Future Leaders’ seeks to encourage and promote original thought in the areas of communications and policy.
 What do you need to do?
 Produce a digital report (which can include a multimedia presentation) on the topic of ‘Is it possible to breach privacy when there is no human in the loop?’Click here to enter